-- a) As at June 30, 2013, the Company is attempting to recover assets and other amounts from a former officer and director and subsequent to year end initiated legal action in respect thereof (as further described at Note 22).
-A substantial portion of these amounts relates to equipment transferred at book value to a private Mexican company that was previously considered to be a subsidiary of the Company but which, during the current fiscal year, has been determined to be controlled directly by this former officer and director.
+The Company is attempting to recover assets and other amounts from a former officer and director.
+A substantial portion of these amounts relates to equipment transferred at book value to a private Mexican company that was previously considered to be a subsidiary of the Company but which, during fiscal 2013, was determined to be controlled directly by this former officer and director.
 The assets of this private company are comprised substantially of drilling equipment.

-At the comparative year end, the majority of these amounts were carried on the Company's consolidated statement of financial position as assets. - Given the uncertainties involved surrounding recovery of these amounts, along with substantiating Company's current beneficial ownership of these assets, the Company has fully provided against this amount through a charge to discontinued operations in the amount of \$1,000,185.
-The Company will be pursuing this matter vigorously and in the event of recovery through successful litigation, the Company would record a gain on settlement of litigation. - b) Liberty Mutual Insurance Company asserted a claim against Kirkness for unpaid premium of US\$142,374 plus interest, costs of suit and attorney's fees.
+Given the uncertainties involved surrounding recovery of these amounts, along with substantiating the Company's current beneficial ownership of these assets, the Company fully provided against this amount through a charge to discontinued operations in the amount of \$1,000,185 in fiscal 2013.
+The Company is pursuing this matter vigorously and in the event of recovery through successful litigation, the Company would record a gain on settlement of litigation.

+- b) Liberty Mutual Insurance Company asserted a claim against Kirkness for unpaid premium of US\$142,374 plus interest, costs of suit and attorney's fees.
 The amount in dispute is included in accounts payable and accrued liabilities.
 Management is in the process of settling the matter without further litigation. - c) On February 13, 2013, the Company was served with a Notice of Civil Claim by Bill Jefferies, CuMoCo's former Chief Financial Officer, Corporate Secretary and director, relating to management fees that Mr. Jefferies has alleged are owed to him in the amount of \$107,510.
 The Company disputes the amount is payable.
 Subsequent to June 30, 2013, the Company filed a Notice of Civil Claim against Mr. Jefferies and other former members of management (Subsequent Events). - d) The Company has received an invoice for \$77,705 from a supplier of drill supplies and has disputed this invoice.
 The drill supplies were shipped directly by the supplier to a Mexican company owned by a former officer and director of the Company.
 The outcome of this matter is not yet determinable.